lurume84/bling-desktop/README.md

 ### Html
 Contains the downloaded viewer.
 This is automatically stepped over by viewer updates, also contains your connection token.
 In case you want to remove credentials remove token.json file.

+## Configuration

 ### Blink.ini
 This is the file you need to modify to configure everything related with Blink Servers.
+It is located in %userprofile%/Documents/Bling.exe/ but does not exist by default, you have to manually create it.

 * SyncVideo
   * Enabled: By default this is enabled.
 It tells the application to poll Blink servers for new videos